 Medicare Part A

 Medicare Part A is sometimes called “Hospital Insurance.”
-In general, it covers impatient care in hospitals, care in skilled nursing facilities, home health services, and hospice care.
+In general, it covers inpatient care in hospitals, care in skilled nursing facilities, home health services, and hospice care.
 It can even help cover nursing home care (as long as it is not custodial or long-term care).

 Some individuals are automatically enrolled in Medicare Part A, however, if you aren’t getting Social Security or RRB (Railroad Retirement Board) benefits you may need to sign up for Medicare Part A. Another reason you might need to sign up is if you qualify for Medicare because you have End-Stage Renal Disease (ESRD).

 Many people do not have to pay a monthly premium for Medicare Part A. If you or your spouse paid Medicare taxes while working, you will not have to pay this premium.
 For individuals with limited income and resources, your state may help you pay for Medicare Part A.